degatedev/protocols/packages/loopring_v3/circuit/statements.md

 - First check if the data provided for the current state is valid.
 - Then calculate the new Merkle root with the new leaf data.

+Asset tree will use to withdraw mode instead of full tree, for reduce gas cost on calldata.

 ## UpdateBalance statement

 A valid instance of an UpdateBalance statement assures that given an input of: